SnigdhaSingh04/Data-Structures-and-Algorithms/README.md

-This repository consists of my solved questions on Data Structure and Algorithm from platforms like Leetcode and GFG.
+This repository consists of my solved questions on Data Structure and Algorithm from platforms like Leetcode and Geeks For Geeks.